staylor601/staylor601/README.md

 - 🌱 I’m currently learning how to use more Adobe products like Illustrator, InDesign, and AfterEffects
 - 📫 How to reach me: taylo601@miamioh.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun facts: I love climbing and playing volleyball and my favorite day of the week is Thursday because its board game night:)
+- ⚡ Fun facts: I love climbing and playing volleyball and my favorite day of the week is Thursday because it's board game night:)